 Using the cost approach, we determined fair values of individual tangible long-lived assets based upon the cost to reproduce the long-lived asset taking into account the age, condition, inflation using the U.S. Bureau of Labor Statistics and Marshall Valuation Services, and cost to ready the long-lived asset for its intended use.
 Additionally, we considered the potential existence of functional and economic obsolescence and quantified these elements in our cost approach as appropriate.
-Based on our analysis, we recognized and allocated to long-lived assets an impairment loss of \$6.8 million, which reduced the cost basis in the corresponding assets.
+Based on our analysis, we recognized and allocated to long-lived assets an impairment loss of \$9.4 and \$9.1 million for fiscal years 2015 and 2014, respectively, which reduced the cost basis in the corresponding assets.
 Also, we reassessed the estimated remaining useful lives of these assets and adjusted accordingly our estimates of future depreciation expense.

 For intangible long-lived assets, which consist of core technology and customer relationships, we used the multi-period excess earnings method, an income approach, or the replacement cost method (a cost approach), to determine fair value.
 The multi-period excess earnings method, a form of the income approach, estimates the value of the asset based on the present value of the after-tax cash flows attributable to the intangible asset, which includes our estimates of forecasted revenue, operating margins, taxes and discount rate.
 The replacement cost method incorporates a market participant's assumption that an in-use premise is the highest and best use of customer relationships and core technology.
 We estimated the cost we would incur to rebuild or re-establish the intangible asset and the associated effort required to develop it.
-Based on our analysis, we recognized an impairment loss of \$32.2 million, which reduced the cost basis in the corresponding intangible assets.
+Based on our analysis, we recognized an impairment loss of \$11.6 million and \$32.5 million for the fiscal years ended January 25, 2015 and January 26, 2014, respectively, which reduced the cost basis in the corresponding intangible assets.
 Also, we reassessed the estimated remaining useful lives of these finite-lived intangible assets and adjusted accordingly our estimates of future amortization expense.

-Based on a comparison of the fair value of long-lived assets to the carrying amount, we recoded an impairment of \$39.0 million which consisted of the following:
+Based on a comparison of the fair value of long-lived assets to the carrying amount, we recoded impairment charges of \$21.0 million and \$39.0 million for fiscal years 2015 and 2014, respectively, which consisted of the following: